julianfresco/resume-customizer/README.md

 #### Functional Requirements:

-1. Get data from OpenAI ChatGPT API
+1. [DONE] Get data from OpenAI ChatGPT API
     * be able to take in 2 inputs: resume text & job description text
     * be able to query OpenAI ChatGPT API with 2 inputs in prompt template

-2. Display the API result output
+2. [DONE] Display the API result output

 3. Improve UX
     * Store and name resumes